me00000000000/lsp/README.md

 - Recursive size.
 Calculates the size of entire directory contents.
 - Relative time format, instead of static dates (example: `2mo ago`).
 - Columned output, separated by two spaces, easily readable.
 - Simplified usage.
-Only two main options: `-h` for hidden files, and `-i` for inodes.
+Only two main options: `-h` for hidden files, and `-i` for inodes (`-s`, `-n` and `-r`).
+- Directories at the top by default.
+Just because they are such a special type of file.
+- Character and block files are differentiated with a red `*` and yellow `#` at the end.

+Everything else should be the same as `ls -lh --group-directories-first`.

 <sub>CC BY-SA 4.0</sub>